- Night sweats involve excessive perspiration while asleep at night and often coincide with an increased heart rate and chills.

 Night sweats can be a side effect of some cancer treatments, particularly certain types of hormone therapy commonly used to treat breast, gynecologic, and prostate cancers.
 Other medications, such as opioids, steroids, and antidepressants, can also cause night sweats.

 Fortunately, there are steps you can take that may help better control body temperature and ease the symptoms of night sweats:

 - Use sheets and bedclothes made from natural fibers, like cotton.
 You might also want to try wick-away fabrics that absorb moisture from the skin and dry quickly.

 - Sleep with one foot or leg out from under the covers.
 This can help cool your body temperature.

 - Use air conditioning or fans to keep air moving and the room temperature cool.

 - Consider using a cool gel pillow.

 - Practice relaxation and stress-reduction techniques, such as yoga, acupuncture, meditation, or breathing exercises.
 Some studies suggest that the slow and steady rhythm of breathing may reduce night sweats and help you get back to sleep.

+People experiencing persistent night sweats should see their doctor for a full exam to determine the underlying cause.
 Talk with your doctor to learn what might be causing your issues and what steps might best help correct the problem.